 We award a priority for overcrowding based on the severity.
 Households that are statutorily overcrowded as deemed by the legislation will be placed in band 1.
-Those overcrowded by 2 or more bedrooms will be placed in band 2, those overcrowded by one bedroom with a reciprocal arrangement in place will be placed in band 3.
+Those overcrowded by 2 or more bedrooms will be placed in band 1.
+Those who are assessed as lacking one bedroom will not normally be included on the Housing Register unless they are existing social housing tenants and their landlords have agreed to enter into a reciprocal agreement with the Council, in these instances we will award a band 3 priority.